MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 ## Step 4: Manage search permissions

-You will need to choose which users will see search results from this data source.
-If you allow only certain Azure Active Directory (Azure AD) or Non-Azure AD users to see the search results, you will then need to map the identities.
+You'll need to choose which users will see search results from this data source.
+If you allow only certain Azure Active Directory (Azure AD) or Non-Azure AD users to see the search results, make sure you map the identities.

 ## Step 4a: Select permissions

-You can choose to ingest Access Control Lists (ACLs) from your Salesforce instance, or you can allow everyone in your organization to see search results from this data source.
+You can choose to ingest Access Control Lists (ACLs) from your Salesforce instance, or allow everyone in your organization to see search results from this data source.
 ACLs can include Azure Active Directory (AAD) identities (users who are federated from Azure AD to Salesforce), non-Azure AD identities (native Salesforce users who have corresponding identities in Azure AD), or both.

   >[!NOTE]
   >If you use a third-party Identity Provider like Ping ID or secureAuth, you should select "non-AAD" as the identity type.